The 3 Most Common Traits Of Toxic People

 Toxic people are disruptive

 Toxic people are disruptive.
 Whether they're manipulative, overly sensitive, or angry, toxic people tend to cause problems wherever they go.
-They can be a huge burden on the people in their lives—including friends, family members and co-workers.
+They can be a huge burden on the people in their lives—including friends, family members, and co-workers.
+This is reminiscent of the troublemakers described in Proverbs 6:14, "With perverted heart devises evil, continually sowing discord."

 No matter what makes them uniquely toxic, one thing’s for certain: it’s disruptive.
 Toxic people upset the people they are in relationship with and tend to cause tension or unnecessary problems to manage.
-Their behaviors, presence and energy can cause a lot of disruption wherever they go which is absorbed by those around them.
-People may be trying to manage their reactions to toxic people, trying to disengage them or just trying to get away from them—all of which disrupts the harmony that could exist without their presence.
+Their behaviors, presence, and energy can cause a lot of disruption wherever they go which is absorbed by those around them.
+This can be likened to the contentious woman in Proverbs 21:9, "Better to live on a corner of the roof than share a house with a quarrelsome wife."

 GET THE FREE DEVOTIONALS: